-(i) Consultancy is subject to the full rigour of public procurement regulations.
-In all cases a formal Statement of Requirements and Terms of Engagement must be developed, and in all cases requiring the conduct of quotation or tender exercises, a formal Statement of Requirements and Terms of Engagement must be agreed by the Procurement SRO prior to the engagement of the Consultant.
-Where it is likely that a former employee of the Council may be interested in undertaking the work, then in addition to the safeguards outlined in these Standing Orders, quotations or formal tenders shall be invited regardless of contract value.
-No contract shall be awarded to a former employee in receipt of a Council pension without the specific approval of the Chief Executive

-- (ii) It will be a condition of the engagement of the service of any architect, engineer, surveyor or other consultant who is to be responsible to the Council for the supervision of a contract on its behalf, that in relation to that contract they will - (a) Comply with these Contract Standing Orders as though they were a Service Director of the Council; - (b) at any time during the carrying out of the contract, produce to the Procurement SRO on request, all relevant records or copies maintained in relation to the contract; and - (c.) on completion of a contract, transmit appropriate records or copies to the appropriate Service Director.
+- (i) Consultancy is subject to the full rigour of public procurement regulations.
+In all cases a formal Statement of Requirements and Terms of Engagement must be developed, and in all cases requiring the conduct of quotation or tender exercises, a formal Statement of Requirements and Terms of Engagement must be agreed by the Assessor prior to the engagement of the Consultant.
+Where it is likely that a former employee of the Board may be interested in undertaking the work, then in addition to the safeguards outlined in these Standing Orders, quotations or formal tenders shall be invited regardless of contract value.
+No contract shall be awarded to a former employee in receipt of a pension without the specific approval of the Assessor and the Board's Pension Advisors - (ii) It will be a condition of the engagement of the service of any architect, engineer, surveyor or other consultant who is to be responsible to the Board for the supervision of a contract on its behalf, that in relation to that contract they will: - (a) Comply with these Contract Standing Orders as though they were an official of the Board; - (b) at any time during the carrying out of the contract, produce to the Assessor on request, all relevant records or copies maintained in relation to the contract; and - (c.) on completion of a contract, transmit appropriate records or copies to the Assessor.